ethan2912/Seed-Sowing-Rower/README.md

-# Seed-Sowing-Rower-with Application-ESP8266 NODE MCU
+# Seed-Sowing-Rower-with Android Application-ESP8266 NODE MCU

 It is Seed Sowing Rower Controled by Application